-The first speech signal begins to emerge in the time delay beamformer output.
-We obtain an SINR improvement of 9.4 dB.
+Notice that the first speech signal begins to emerge in the time delay beamformer output.
+You obtain an SINR improvement of 9.4 dB.
 However, the background laughter is still comparable to the speech.
 To obtain better beamformer performance, use a Frost beamformer.

 By attaching FIR filters to each sensor, the Frost beamformer has more beamforming weights to suppress the interference.
 It is an adaptive algorithm that places nulls at learned interference directions to better suppress the interference.
 In the steering direction, the Frost beamformer uses distortionless constraints to ensure desired signals are not suppressed.
-Let us create a Frost beamformer with a 20-tap FIR after each sensor.
+Create a Frost beamformer with a 20-tap FIR after each sensor.

 frostbeamformer = ... phased.FrostBeamformer('SensorArray',ula,'SampleRate',fs,...
 'PropagationSpeed',c,'FilterLength',20,'DirectionSource','Input port');